Culmenus/Teymi5-TV2/verk3/saudakodi.md

 - The cards in hand, represented by a 50-element vector whose elements in turn represent the number of a given card in the current hand
 - The trash pile (used cards), represented in the same way as the current hand

-The reward function will return 0 for any state other than a terminal state.
-The reward will be 1 for a win, -1 for a loss and 0 for a draw.
+The reward function will return 0 for entering any state other than a terminal state.
+The reward for entering a terminal state will be 1 for a win and 0.5 for a draw.
+Note that entering a terminal state cannot result in a loss.
+The value for a terminal state will be around 0 (imperfections may result due to the approximate nature of the value function), and no reward will be obtained after entering a terminal state.